 The Council of Europe is an intergovernmental consultative organisation.
 Founded in 1949, it seeks to ensure that fundamental values such as human rights, democracy and the rule of law are respected throughout Europe.
-It is thus Europe’s oldest 'watchdog' on human rights – a priority that remains one of the key areas of collaboration [62 KB] between it and the EU.
+It is thus Europe’s oldest 'watchdog' on human rights.

 The Council has 47 member countries and represents 800 million people, thus covering almost the entire European continent (with the exception of Belarus).
 All 28 EU countries are members.

-The framework for this relationship was defined in the EU-Council of Europe Memorandum of Understanding signed in 2007 confirms that the Council of Europe is the benchmark in Europe for human rights, the rule of law and democracy.
+The framework for this relationship was defined in the EU-Council of Europe Memorandum of Understanding concluded in 2007.
+The document confirms that the Council of Europe is the benchmark in Europe for human rights, the rule of law and democracy.
 It also underlines the need for coherence between the legal norms of both organisations in the field of human rights.
 High level meetings – called High Level Political Dialogues – and Senior Official Meetings take place every year to discuss the most urgent issues in Europe, as well as progress in EU-Council of Europe relations.